"Liminal Light"

 Seeing and photographing these ever-changing lights helped me when I was given the challenge of painting the light he'd seen in August.

 His August photographs were my primary reference, but the lighthouse and ship were a combination of his memories and our imagination.
-Neither his ship coming in from Delaware Bay nor the lighthouse were in his photograph.
-His ship, the Star Gibraltar, was already in port and the outer breakwater was out of view from his standpoint.
-So with his assistance, I imagined them silhuoetted against the lights.
+Neither his ship departing the Delaware Bay nor the lighthouse were in his photograph since he was onboard the ship preparing to disembark above the Cape Henlopen breakwater.
+He wanted the scene painted as if viewed from below the Harbor of Refuge Lighthouse, so that his ship and the lighthouse would be in the scene.